-You’d think government, business, and personal decisions would be always based in fact and studies.
+You’d think government, business, and personal decisions would always be based on facts and studies.

 If you did, you’d be wrong.

 Concepts like “scientific method” and “evidence-based” come down to empty buzzwords for many people who either forget what they mean or aren’t clear how to apply them within their own lives and their areas of concern.